BooKang Seol

 Working papers

-Selected presentations: World Congress of the Econometric Society, Columbia Development Seminar, Development Rookiefest (Northwestern), Asian Economic Development Conference, KDI, LSE ID.
+Selected presentations: World Congress of the Econometric Society, Columbia Development Seminar, Development Rookiefest (Northwestern), Asian Economic Development Conference, KDI, LSE ID, SNU.

 Funding: Columbia PER, Columbia CDEP.

-Presentations: LSE ID, Northwestern Annual Conference, ICRIER (New Delhi).
+Presentations: LSE ID, GPRL-IPA Researcher Gathering (Northwestern), ICRIER (New Delhi).

 Funding: LSE RIIF.